jackjyzhang/jackjyzhang.github.io/index.md

 <!-- My research interest lies in the area of natural language processing.
 I am particularly interested in the responsible development and deployment of foundation models.
 Recently, I am focusing on safety alignment and enhancing attribution of LLMs. -->

 My research interest lies in the area of natural language processing, particularly in the **alignment and safety of foundation models and agents**.
-My recent work focuses on safety alignment and enhancing verifiability of LLMs.
+My recent research centers on pluralistic alignment, verifiable LLMs, and renewable evaluation benchmarks for safety.

 In the past, I have collaborated with [Mark Dredze](https://www.cs.jhu.edu/~mdredze/) at JHU CLSP, [Yulia Tsvetkov](https://homes.cs.washington.edu/~yuliats/) and [Tianxing He](https://cloudygoose.github.io/) at the University of Washington, and [Jim Glass](http://people.csail.mit.edu/jrg/) at MIT CSAIL.
 I completed my B.S. also from JHU with majors in Computer Science, Mathematics, Applied Mathematics, and minor in Economics.
 GO HOP! 💙🤍